Here's Our Rant About The GEO Group Inc. (GEO)

-The GEO Group Inc. (NYSE:GEO) went down by -6.70% from its latest closing price compared to the recent 1-year high of $11.00.
-The company’s stock price has collected 3.29% of gains in the last five trading sessions.
+The GEO Group Inc. (NYSE:GEO) went up by 6.08% from its latest closing price compared to the recent 1-year high of $11.00.
+The company’s stock price has collected 0.16% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/08/21 that Private Prisons Still Make Money From Federal Inmates Despite Biden’s Order

 Is It Worth Investing in The GEO Group Inc. (NYSE :GEO) Right Now?